 Physical Therapy Student Program: A limited number of candidates without degrees in physical therapy may be selected annually for accession in the Navy MSC, and subsequent matriculation in the Army/Baylor University Program in physical therapy.
 Applicants must possess a Baccalaureate Degree or be in the final semester prior to receiving a degree, with no more than two prerequisite courses remaining to complete at the time of the selection board.
-Prerequisite course requirements include: 3-4 semester hours of Anatomy with a lab, 3-4 semester hours of Physiology, 3-4 semester hours of Biology with a lab, eight semester hours of Physics with a lab, eight semester hours of Chemistry with a lab, six semester hours of Psychology, three semester hours of Social Sciences, and three semester hours of Statistics.
-Waivers are required for applicants with prerequisites and overall GPAs of less than 3.1.
-Applicants must have completed the Graduate Record Examination (GRE) including the analytical writing portion.
-Waivers are required for those with cumulative scores of less than 1000 and verbal scores of less than 450.
+Prerequisite course requirements include: three semester hours of Anatomy with a lab, three semester hours of Physiology, three semester hours of Biology with a lab, eight semester hours of Physics with a lab, eight semester hours of Chemistry with a lab, six semester hours of Psychology, three semester hours of Social Sciences, and three semester hours of Statistics.
+Waivers are required for applicants with prerequisites and overall GP As of less than 3.10.
+Applicants must have completed the GRE including the analytical writing portion.
+Waivers are required for those with cumulative scores ofless than 300.

 Active Duty Obligation